Screen Reader Compatibility: Meaning and Checklist

 Next step

 Pick one critical flow and test it with one screen reader (e.g. NVDA or VoiceOver).
 Navigate by headings and Tab; complete the flow; note missing labels, wrong order, or unannounced updates.
 Fix the issues and retest.
-Read ARIA if you have custom components that need roles and states.
+Then read ARIA Roles: What Product Designers Need to Know if your specs still leave role or naming decisions open.